Corona Physical Material - 3ds Max

 example_pole.jpg

-Next up, a frosted lamp-bulb coated with glossy finish against a clear glass one, same IOR values different roughness.
-The frosted lamp has a roughness of 0.9, while the clear glass one a 0.02:
+Next up, a frosted light bulb coated with glossy finish against a clear glass one, same IOR values, different roughness.
+The frosted bulb has a roughness of 0.9, while the clear glass one 0.02:

 Roughness values affect both reflection and refraction equally.
-Rough refractive materials like etched glass (frosted, sandblasted, etc.) won't return any glossy reflections if their roughness value is high, something that was possible to do with CoronaLegacy Mtl.
-In a proper manner, a coated rough surface can introduce both underlying rough surface but also glossy coating, through the use of Clearcoat as we will see below.
+Rough refractive materials like etched glass (frosted, sandblasted, etc.) won't return any sharp reflections if their roughness value is high.
+In a proper manner, a coated rough surface can introduce both underlying rough surface but also glossy coating, through the use of Clearcoat as we can see below.

 IOR.jpg

 Note: CoronaPhysical Material operates on Roughness mode by default, it can however be altered to Glossiness in the "Advanced options" tab within the material (to support Specular/Glossiness workflow).
-Additionally, in the render setup (f10) > system > system settings > material editor, it can be changed as a roughness/glossiness global default.
+Additionally, in Render Setup > System > System Settings > Material Editor, it can be set to a custom global default.

 Below you will find an example rendered with glossiness (left) and roughness maps (inverted) (right), the rendered result remains unchanged between the two modes.